Garry Marshall: Acting roles

-Video games
+Video game

 Awards and nominations

 In 1996, Marshall was awarded the Women in Film Lucy Award in recognition of excellence and innovation in creative works that have enhanced the perception of women through the medium of television.
 He was inducted into the Television Hall of Fame for his contributions to the field of television in 1997.

 In 2012, he was inducted into the National Association of Broadcasters' Broadcasting Hall of Fame.

 Marshall received the Valentine Davies Award (1995) and Laurel Award for TV Writing Achievement (2014) from the Writers Guild of America.